bkulyk/aews/README.md

 Style Guide
 -----------

 Please use the [Airbnb Style Guide](https://github.com/airbnb/javascript) as the basis for our style guide.
-The Airbnb guid is intended for React and ES6 so some adaptations will need to be made.
+The Airbnb guid is intended for React and ES6 so some adaptations were made.

 Endpoints
 ---------